RallyHereInteractive/unreal-plugins/Documentation/md/Entitlement.md

 * `EntitlementProcessorCompleteDelegate` Delegate callback for when the entitlement process is complete.

-* `PlatformRegionDelegate` Delegate callback for getting the platform region.
+* `Region` The platform region to use for entitlements.

 #### `public void `[`QueryStoreOffersById`](#classURH__EntitlementSubsystem_1a4a419cf977152a129ea1be9158ce07be)`(const TArray< FString > & OfferIds,const FRH_GenericSuccessBlock & Delegate)` <a id="classURH__EntitlementSubsystem_1a4a419cf977152a129ea1be9158ce07be"></a>